How do you feel about paying for war through your taxes?

 The ethical principle of freedom of conscience, a moral imperative governing the behaviour of an individual, is central to the objectives and work of CPTI.

 CPTI aims to win recognition of the right to conscientious objection to paying for armaments, war preparation and war conduct through taxes.

-While CPTI is not an umbrella organisation of all war tax resistance and peace tax campaigns (WTR and PTC), it supports and links the work of the many national and regional campaigns.
+CPTI supports and links the work of the many national and regional war tax resistance and peace tax campaigns.
 Visit our Global War Tax Resistance page for more information about the many other organisations around the world.